sumkumar/Fed-CS/README.md

             --num_cl: Number of clients or users in the federation setting.
             --maxit: Number of local iterations at every client.

-Section 4:
+Model training and testing for realdata:

         1. Download BSD500 dataset.
-Split into train, validation and test sets as you wish.
+Split into train, validation and test sets, sizes are optional.
         2. Generate the tfrecords using:

             !python3 utils/data.py --task_type cs \